Frequently Asked Questions

 When and where do you write?

 I’m not by nature an early riser, but since I have a day job and come home tired, morning is the only time I can find to write.
-My latest book, The Year of the Bomb, was composed between the hours of five and eight o’clock in the morning.
+My latest book, Night on Fire, was composed between the hours of five and eight o’clock in the morning.
 I find that if I get in two or three hours a day, I can finish one novel or play per year.
 Which is why you’ll find me each morning at a computer in my room down the hall, racing the sun to see who will get started first.

 Of all your books, which is your favorite?

 I love all my books in different ways, but at any given time my favorites are usually my first book and my most recent book.
 My first book, That’s What Friends Are For, told the story of a boy whose best friend dies of leukemia, and it was partly autobiographical.
-My most recent book is The Year of the Bomb, and after several years of work on the story it’s great to have it finally see the light of day.
+My most recent book is Night on Fire, and after several years of work on the story it’s great to have it finally see the light of day.